 Photos (8) and (9) show the salon area with the wood covers removed.
 In Photo (8) you can see the fridge compressor attached to the bulkhead at the end of the starboard water tank.
-Photo (9) shows the water tank and ProMariner ProSport 20A AC charger.
-The wire from the breaker to the charger had a 3 prong plug connection (like an extension cord) at the charger, and the charger wasn't fastened to anything, just lying there on the hull waiting to flop around.
-Not very robust.
+Photo (9) shows the water tank and ProMariner ProSport 20A AC charger which wasn't fastened to anything, just lying there waiting to flop around.